Lowe's lays out plan to boost sales, eyes acquisitions

 After trailing larger rival Home Depot Inc (HD.N) in same-store sales for 11 straight quarters, Lowe's is now investing in everything from in-store technology to its online business to win back shoppers from the industry leader.

-"We recognized that a lot of our ills aren't just housing-related or macro-related, just some things we needed to fix ourselves," Robert Hull, who has served as Lowe's chief financial officer since March 2003, told Reuters on Tuesday.
+"We recognized that a lot of our ills aren't just housing-related or macro-related, just some things we needed to fix ourselves," Robert Hull, who has been Lowe's chief financial officer since March 2003, told Reuters on Tuesday.

 <^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^